sebranchett/ExoSPEEDY/README.md

 - s - sets a value in a .f or .h file

 ## Notes for use with exoplanets
-Planet specific parameters that were embedded in the original software can be found in cpl\_inplanet.h.
+Planet specific parameters that were embedded in the original software, can be found in cpl\_inplanet.h.
 Other relevant parameters have not been moved from their original cls\_in\*.h file.

 Daily mean upper air levels are fixed in ppo\_tminc.f.

-The ozone absorption model, polar night cooling in the stratosphere model, stratiform cloud model and energy fractions in LW bands model (assumes 100 to 400K) are defined in, in phy\_radiat.f.
+The ozone absorption model, polar night cooling in the stratosphere model, stratiform cloud model and energy fractions in LW bands model (assumes 100 to 400K) are defined in phy\_radiat.f.

 The water specific model for sea temperature is defined in cpl\_sea.f and cpl\_sea\_model.f